GrosSlava/gaml-c/Documentation/LanguageStandard/6-Classes/01-ClassSystem.md

 - A not change inherited data's access modifiers
 - A can contains methods with same names as in B
 - A can **not** contains fields with same names as in B

+Keyword `this` can be used in class methods to get access to current class instance. \
+`this` always have the same type as current class type.

+## Class bahaviour

+- Compiler can optimize class data order for best size or performanse.
+So, compiled code will depence on compiler version.
+- Virtual methods work through a table of virtual functions.
+This feature (RTTI) can't be disabled.